 We have provided an overview below of the purposes for which we process personal data, the types of personal data we process and the legal basis for the processing.

 Establishment of client relationships: Before taking on a new client, we carry out a client conflict check in accordance with the Code of Conduct for Lawyers to clarify that we can take on the case.
 The legal basis for the conflict check is Article 6 c (legal obligation) of the General Data Protection Regulation (GDPR) and Article 6f (balancing of interests: our interest in acting ethically correct).
 The client conflict check does not basically involve processing personal data for enterprise clients.
-The processing related to private clients will usually be limited to names and what the case concerns.
+The processing related to private clients will usually be limited to information in connection with names and what the case concerns.

 If we take on the assignment, the client’s contact details, such as name, telephone number, e-mail address, address and identity papers are registered, as well as the corresponding information for the contact persons for our enterprise clients.
 Registration of contact details for private clients is necessary in order to enter into a contract with the person concerned, cf. Article 6b GDPR (contract).
 The legal basis for the registration of contact details for enterprise clients is a balancing of interests, cf. Article 6f GDPR (balancing of interests: our interest in communicating with the client).

-Case handling: Some attorney assignments mean that we gain access to personal data about parties or other individuals affected by a case.
-Such information may appear in documents submitted by the client or other correspondence in the case.
+Case handling: Some attorney assignments mean that we gain access to and process personal data about parties or other individuals affected by a case.
+Such information may appear in documents submitted by the client in writing or verbally or other correspondence in the case.
 The legal basis for the processing of personal data in connection with assignments for enterprise clients is Article 6f GDPR (balancing of interests: our interest in providing services to the client) and for private clients, Article 6b GDPR (contract).
 In a few cases, we gain access to sensitive personal data, such as health details or criminal record.
 In such cases, the legal basis for our processing is Article 9f GDPR (legal claims), cf. section 11 of the Data Protection Act.